Comparison and loneliness have always been devils, but each are now more prevalent than ever. Because what social media reveals is seldom real.

 While some of the misrepresentations are blatantly manipulated, some are accidental.
 For example, I feel a natural inclination to publicly celebrate the times which are lovely, but avoid social media when my face is in the dirt.

-This has been quite an eventful year for me.
+It’s been quite an eventful year for me.
 I rang in the New Year with a champagne toast and a kiss.
 February rolled through with an assignment to interview my first celebrity for a magazine story.

 By Valentine’s Day, I was embarking on a dreamy cabin getaway in the mountains with my husband.
 He was for sure the ultimate Casanova on Snapchat – captured preparing brunch and pouring mimosas as I lounged in a cozy corner by a dancing fire.